raspberrypi/documentation/linux/kernel/updating.md

 # Updating the kernel

-It is highly recommended that you update your kernel as part of your regular system updates, instead of manually updating it.
-Instructions for updating to the latest Raspbian (and release kernel) can be found [here](../../raspbian/updating.md).
+If you use the standard Raspbian update/upgrade process (found [here](../../raspbian/updating.md)) this will automatically update the kernel to the latest stable version.
+This is the recommended procedure.
+However, in certain circumstances you may wish to update to the latest 'bleeding edge' or test kernel.

 ### Manual updates using rpi-update

-You can also manually update the Rasperry Pi stock kernel, but this is not recommended unless you have a specific need for the latest 'bleeding edge' kernel.
-The `rpi-update` utility will download the latest version and copy all files into your system.
+The `rpi-update` utility will download the latest (unstable, testing) kernel version and copy all required files onto your system.
 Note that the latest kernel from `rpi-update` is not guaranteed to work correctly!
 Make sure it doesn't conflict with your distribution packages.
 It doesn't provide a way of automatically uninstalling the files.

 After upgrading the kernel, you'll have to reboot your Pi to switch to the updated version.